scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

                        step=step,
                        kwargs={'radius': radius})

-This type of flexible analysis algorithm paired with a collection of base classes allow quick and easy analysis of simulations as well as development of new ones.
+This type of flexible analysis algorithm paired with a collection of base classes enables rapid and easy analysis of simulations as well as development of new ones.

 Visualization module